ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-09-05-weekly-round-up-2015-week-36.md

 Overall, I definitely recommend reading the [Schroeder and Hollister article](http://pdxscholar.library.pdx.edu/ulib_fac/152/) that framed this chat.
 Rather than looking for a philosophy of librarianship or investigating critical theory for the sake of abstract cogitation, the authors assert the primacy of social justice within librarianship and suggest that critical theory offers a useful way to articulate and reinforce this type of work within professional literature and LIS curricula.

+As I mentioned in the chat, I'd love for there to be a series of zines and blog posts that introduce social justice issues, #radlib, #critlib, etc. viewpoints / theories / approaches to praxis / what have you.
+If you're interested in contributing or have ideas about the best way to facilitate that, please get in touch.
+I've already seen some great zines along those lines and believe it's an excellent format for discussing this kind of work.

 ## Alison Macrina & the Library Freedom Project at IU Bloomington

 Yesterday, 2015-09-04, Alison Macrina presented on her [Library Freedom Project](https://libraryfreedomproject.org/) at IU Bloomington.
 On top of being an excellent presentation, I enjoyed the chance to see [Staša Milojevic](http://www.ils.indiana.edu/people/profile.html?profile_id=86), [Ron Day](http://www.ils.indiana.edu/people/profile.html?profile_id=5), and [Andrew Asher](http://www.andrewasher.net/) at least once more before leaving town!